Thinking big: Jasmyn Rana

 Thinking big: Aatif Awan

-As a part of our Thinking Big Interview Series, The NewsRun caught up with the Founder and Managing Director of Indus Valley Capital, Aatif Awan.
-We spoke with Aatif about Pakistan’s startup ecosystem.
+As a part of our Thinking big interview series, The NewsRun caught up with the Founder and Managing Director of Indus Valley Capital, Aatif Awan.
+We spoke with Awan about Pakistan’s startup ecosystem.
 He also shared some tips on how to evaluate startup ideas and pitch to investors.

-Aatif believes that backing Pakistani startups is the best way to realize the true potential of every Pakistani.
+Awan believes that backing Pakistani startups is the best way to realize the true potential of every Pakistani.
 He pointed out Airlift and Bykea as examples of Pakistani startups that are already increasing mobility for tens of thousands.
-While discussing the opportunities in Pakistan’s startup ecosystem, Aatif stated that:
+While discussing the opportunities in Pakistan’s startup ecosystem, Awan stated that:

 “Pakistan, with its 220 million people and $257 billion in consumer spending, is the largest market still untapped by technology startups and investors.
 The largest companies in the US used to be Oil & Gas companies or banks.
 Now it’s technology companies that were once startups.
 Same will happen in Pakistan over the next decade.”

-When Aatif started investing in Pakistani startups, he learned that a lot of investors in Pakistan will join a round once a startup has found a strong lead:
+When Awan started investing in Pakistani startups, he learned that a lot of investors in Pakistan will join a round once a startup has found a strong lead:

 “…Very few have the conviction to lead an early-stage round.
 The investors who do, will set themselves apart, and will win the best opportunities,” he said.

-“Startup founders should have a clear vision for where they’re headed next, and what funding they require in order to accomplish that,” said Aatif.
+“Startup founders should have a clear vision for where they’re headed next, and what funding they require in order to accomplish that,” said Awan.

 • How big is their market?